aoberoi/opentok-titanium/documentation/subscriberview.md

 # SubscriberView

-'SubscriberView's are simply subtypes of 'Ti.UI.View's that have the same properties, methods, and events.
+SubscriberViews are simply subtypes of 'Ti.UI.View' that have the same properties, methods, and events.
 They are constructed from the [Subscriber.createView(_props_)](subscriber.md#createviewprops) method.